p4lang/p4runtime/docs/v1/p4runtime-id-notes.md

 not enable this.
 See the P4Runtime API documentation, in the section "One Shot Action Selector Programming", for more details.

-In the P4Runtime API, these action selector groups are identified by non-0 integer id values with type `uint32`.
-The member id and group id values for a single action selector object are in separate 'scopes', i.e. a single action selector can have a member with id 5 at the same time as it has a group with id 5, and those are different things.
-The member ids are inserted, modified, and/or deleted using `ActionProfileMember` messages, just as for action profiles.
+In the P4Runtime API, the action selector groups are identified by non-0 integer id values with type `uint32`.
+The member id and group id values for a single action selector object are in separate "scopes", i.e. a single action selector can have a member with id 5 at the same time as it has a group with id 5, and those are different things.
+The member ids are inserted, modified, and deleted using `ActionProfileMember` messages, just as for action profiles.
 The group ids are inserted, modified, and/or deleted using `ActionProfileGroup` messages.